DavidVasilev1/CSAsite/_posts/2023-08-28-labnotebook2.md

 In here, I modified the Tic Tac Toe game to make it more efficient.

-i started with making the main game class. instead of creating the board with an array, i made it by counting to 9 with a loop. this is more efficient than typing out each number. after that i made the symbols in an array and i also make the ```quit``` variable so that the game runs.
+i started with making the main game class. instead of creating the board with an array, i made it by counting to 9 with a loop. this is more efficient than typing out each number. after that i made the symbols in an array and i also make the ```quit``` variable so that the game runs. in this section i cover unit 1 (using java components), unit 2 (using objects), unit 3 (booleans) unit 4 (iteration), unit 5 (classes), unit 6 (array with players), unit 8 (2d array), unit 10 (recursion with building board). recognizing the collegeboard units is important because it shows if i know the information needed for the ap exam. rebuilding the program helps me learn the structure of the code better.

 ```java